ifm/o3d3xx-ros/README.md

 the display will be conveniently configured for visualizing the `/o3d3xx/camera` data.
 To launch this node:

-    $ optirun roslaunch o3d3xx rviz.launch
+    $ roslaunch o3d3xx rviz.launch

-Running the command as above will, by default, color the point cloud with the data from the amplitude image (i.e., the intensity).
-Alternatively, you can color the point cloude, by default, with the X-range like:
+Running the command as above will color the point cloud with the data from the normalized amplitude image (i.e., the intensity).

-    $ optirun roslaunch o3d3xx rviz.launch range:=1

-__NOTE__: You will likely not need to specify the `optirun` piece of the above command.
-We utilize that to manage an Optimus-based NVIDIA GPU via the linux `bumblebee` package.

 The rviz window should look something like (assuming you are coloring the point cloud with the intensity data):